 Phil Houseman's book The Myth of Artificial Intelligence is published.

-[We see an extract on page 122 of Theatre of War.]
+[We see an extract in Theatre of War (p.
+122).]

 Mulwray breaks into the Butler Institute's computer system.
 He discovers that a big Japanese company called Hoshino owns the Butler Institute, and the extent of the Butler Institute's holdings.

 [He mentions he did this in April in Cat's Cradle: Warhead (p.
 70).]